-- (12) For presence of water, state whether the pit surface is dry, damp, or wet (ponded or flowing water).
-If ponded water has been present for at least one year, the Permittee shall perform the required monitoring for pit lakes. - (13) A continuous temperature-conductivity profile shall be completed for the entire water column at the deepest location in each pit lake. - (14) Field measurements (e.g., temperature, specific conductance, pH, Eh, etc.) shall be made at the Project site concurrent with the monitoring activity using a calibrated instrument, and do not require analysis by a laboratory certified or approved by the

-- State of Nevada as otherwise specified in Part II.E.5.
-Field measurements must be accompanied by appropriate calibration information. - (15) The surface samples must be collected less than 10 feet below the surface of the pit lake. - (16) Depth sampling shall be performed at the deepest location in each pit lake.
-The number and depth of samples shall be determined based on the temperature-conductivity profile of the water column at the time of sampling.
-If the lake is stratified, collect a separate depth sample from each distinct layer in the water column (e.g., from the epilimnion, metalimnion, hypolimnion, and monimolimnion, as applicable; however, note that the quarterly sample from the surface layer [epilimnion] must be analyzed for Profile III(22) constituents per the surface sample requirements whereas the quarterly depth samples from all other layers are analyzed for Profile I(1) constituents).
+- (17) For presence of water, state whether the pit surface is dry, damp, or wet (ponded or flowing water).
+If ponded water has been present for at least one year, the Permittee shall perform the required monitoring for pit lakes. - (18) A continuous temperature-conductivity profile shall be completed for the entire water column at the deepest location in each pit lake. - (19) Field measurements (e.g., temperature, specific conductance, pH, Eh, etc.) shall be made at the Project site concurrent with the monitoring activity using a calibrated instrument, and do not require analysis by a laboratory certified or approved by the State of Nevada as otherwise specified in Part II.E.5.
+Field measurements must be accompanied by appropriate calibration information. - (20) The surface samples must be collected less than 10 feet below the surface of the pit lake. - (21) Depth sampling shall be performed at the deepest location in each pit lake.
+The number and depth of samples shall be determined based on the temperatureconductivity profile of the water column at the time of sampling.
+If the lake is stratified, collect a separate depth sample from each distinct layer in the water column (e.g., from the epilimnion, metalimnion, hypolimnion, and monimolimnion, as applicable; however, note that the quarterly sample from the surface layer [epilimnion] must be analyzed for Profile III(23) constituents per the surface sample requirements whereas the quarterly depth samples from all other layers are analyzed for Profile I(1) constituents).
 If the lake is unstratified and between 25 and 50 feet deep, collect one depth sample from the lower half of the water column.
 If the lake is unstratified and greater than 50 feet deep, collect two depth samples consisting of an intermediate sample from the middle third of the water column and a deep sample from the lower third of the water column.
-If the lake is less than 25 feet deep but includes an outflow to groundwater (i.e., it is a hydrologic flow-through pit lake), collect a quarterly Profile I(1) surface sample in addition to the quarterly Profile III(22) surface sample.
+If the lake is less than 25 feet deep but includes an outflow to groundwater (i.e., it is a hydrologic flow-through pit lake), collect a quarterly Profile I(1) surface sample in addition to the quarterly Profile III(23) surface sample. - (22) Provide a visual evaluation of each waste rock storage facility for presence of water and seepage.
+If visibly unstable, or slope failure, describe.
+For presence of water, identify whether the surface and toes of the waste rock storage facility are dry, damp, or wet (ponded or flowing water).
+If seepage is emanating from any portion of a waste rock storage facility, the Permittee shall perform the required monitoring for seeps.

-(17) Profile III:
+(23) Profile III:

 General Chemistry Parameters

 Acidity (2) Fluoride Sulfate

 Alkalinity (as CaCO 3) Nitrate + Nitrite (as N) Total Dissolved Solids

 Bicarbonate (3) Nitrogen, Total (as N) Total Suspended Solids

-Total (3) $pH (\pm 0.1 SU)$
+Total (3) pH (± 0.1 SU)

 Chloride Phosphorus

 Metals Totals

 Aluminum Copper Potassium

 Antimony Iron Selenium

 Arsenic Lead Sodium

 Barium Lithium Strontium

 Beryllium Magnesium Thallium

 Boron Manganese Tin

 Cadmium Mercury Uranium

 Calcium Molybdenum Vanadium

 Chromium Nickel Zinc